 Perseverance seems to be a one-time act; “I persevered over temptation today.”
 While endurance seems to be a long-haul philosophy; “I endured the ups and downs of parenting three children.”

 I guess endurance means a lot to me because I’m an endurance athlete.
-I just completed a 30 mile Mt Bike race in 2 hours and ten minutes (no it’s not the best time but it was a legitimate time for a 46 year old).
-In order to complete the race in that time I had to DEVELOP endurance over time (years).
+I just completed a 30 mile Mt Bike race in 2 hours and ten minutes (no it’s not the best time but it was a legitimate time for a 46-year-old).
+In order to complete the race at that time, I had to DEVELOP endurance over time (years).
 I couldn’t just show up to the race and PERSEVERE myself to the end of the race in that time – I would have probably died.
 No, I had to work out for months, I had to learn new strategies, I had to depend on the others around me (even if I didn’t know them; it’s called drafting in the racing community), and I needed encouragement from others when I was weak.

-As you look out at your life this week, month or even year ahead; where do you see you need to develop endurance?
-You might want to consider setting up a few sessions with me in the office or in a Zoom online conference room.
-Just like in Mt Biking for me, there are probably areas of your life where you don’t even know what you don’t know.
-I can help you to develop the endurance you need to get to the next level.
+As you look out at your life this week, month, or even year ahead; where do you see your need to develop endurance?
+Consider setting up a few sessions of life coaching with Terry Porter at his office or in a Zoom online conference room.
+Let’s Talk.